 Documents to download

 Plastics exports

-The UK has various obligations under international, and national law relating to the shipment of waste abroad, particularly under the UN Basel Convention on the Control of Transboundary Movements of Hazardous Waste and their Disposal (the Basel Convention) and the relevant regulations.
-The Basel Convention has been recently amended to require that, from 1 January 2021, a Prior Informed Consent procedure is used for the shipment of certain types of plastic waste.
+The UK has various obligations under international and national law relating to the shipment of waste abroad, particularly under the UN Basel Convention on the Control of Transboundary Movements of Hazardous Waste and their Disposal (the Basel Convention).
+The Basel Convention was amended to require that, from 1 January 2021, a Prior Informed Consent procedure is used for the shipment of certain types of plastic waste.
 These amended rules apply across the UK.

 Plastics terminology

-In July 2018 WRAP, published a guide, Understanding plastic packaging and the language we use to describe it, setting out some of the terminology problems of describing plastic.
-In particular, the guide explains how names given to plastics do not necessarily dictate the way the plastic will behave at the end of its life, for example that the term “bioplastic” does not automatically mean it will biodegrade.
+In July 2018 WRAP published a guide, Understanding plastic packaging and the language we use to describe it, setting out some of the terminology problems of describing plastic.
+In particular, the guide explains how names given to plastics do not necessarily dictate the way the plastic will behave at the end of its life, for example that the term “bioplastic” does not automatically mean it will biodegrade (break down naturally).

-On 22 July 2019 the UK Government published Standards for biodegradable, compostable and bio-based plastics: call for evidence to inform better its understanding of the scientific evidence available and where there gaps.
-A summary of responses and Government response to this consultation was published in April 2021.
-In relation to oxo-biodegradable plastics, the Government said that it was minded to ban these materials, subject to further consultation.
+On 22 July 2019 the UK Government published Standards for biodegradable, compostable and bio-based plastics: call for evidence to inform its understanding of the scientific evidence available and where there were gaps.
+A summary of responses and government response to this consultation was published in April 2021.
+In relation to oxo-biodegradable plastics, (plastics with an added additive to aid biodegradation, but which may not fully degrade) the government said that it was minded to ban these materials, subject to further consultation.
+No further consultation has yet been published.

+Documents to download